DLR-RM/RAFCON/doc/tutorials.rst

 """""""""""""

 This dialog prompts the user with a text which is defined by the string type input dataport 'message\_text'.
-The boolean type input dataport 'abort\_on\_quit' defines the states behaviour on force closing the dialog.
+The boolean type input dataport 'abort\_on\_quit' defines the states behaviour on canceling the dialog.
-If True, the state and if not defines otherwise the state machine execution will abort.
+If True, the state will return with the 'abortion' outcome, otherwise it just will return with 'success'.

 2ButtonDialog
 """""""""""""

-This dialog is features the same text option as the above one, but lets you define two buttons as a string list through its 'buttons' input dataport.
-Clicking the first button results in exiting with outcome 'button\_1', hitting the second with 'button\_1'.
+This dialog features the same text option as the one above, but lets you define two buttons via the input ports 'option 1' and 'option 2'.
+Clicking the first button results in exiting with outcome 'option\_1', hitting the second one returns the outcome 'option\_2'.

 GenericButtonDialog
 """""""""""""""""""

-This dialog equals the 2ButtonDialog in any way, except that it lets you define more than two buttons.
-On clicking a button, the dialog will always exit with outcome 'responded' but puts the index of the clicked button in the output dataport 'response\_id'
+This dialog equals the 2ButtonDialog state, except that it lets you define more than two buttons.
+On clicking a button, the dialog will always exit with outcome 'responded' but puts the index of the clicked button in the output dataport 'response\_id'.

 InputDialog
 """""""""""

-This dialog contains buttons like the 2ButtonDialog but also features a text entry field and an optional checkbox which could be used for a 'remember' option or something similar.
-The checkbox is only placed if a string is present at the 'checkbox\_text' input dataport.
+This dialog contains two buttons like the 2ButtonDialog but also features a 'message\_text' entry field and an optional 'checkbox\_text' entry field, which could be used for a 'remember' option or something similar.
+The checkbox is only placed if a string is present for the 'checkbox\_text' input dataport.
 The checkbox state is written to the boolean output dataport 'checkbox\_state', the entered text to 'entered\_text'.

 ColumnCheckboxDialog
 """"""""""""""""""""

-This dialog contains buttons like the 2ButtonDialog but also features a single columns of checkboxes with labels attached to them.
+This dialog contains buttons like the 2ButtonDialog but also features a single column of checkboxes with labels attached to them.
 These labels are defined via the 'checkbox\_texts' input dataport as a list of strings.
 The states of those checkboxes are emitted as a bool list via the 'checkbox\_states' output data port.
-A checked checkbox returns 'True'
+A checked checkbox returns 'True'.